jimbon25/wedding-invitation/README.md

 - **Images, music, or videos not showing:**
   - Make sure the files exist in the `public/` folder and the paths are correct in your code.

+## Node.js Version

+Recommended Node.js versions: **16.x**, **18.x**, or **20.x**

+Make sure your local and Netlify environment use one of these versions for best compatibility.

+## FAQ

+**Q: Can I use this invitation for my own wedding?**
+A: Yes, you can fork and modify the code as you wish.
+Please keep the MIT license notice.

+**Q: Why is my RSVP/Guest Book not showing up in Discord?**
+A: Check your Discord webhook URL, Netlify environment variable, and Netlify Functions logs for errors.

+**Q: How do I change the wedding date or couple's name?**
+A: Edit the relevant values in the React components inside the `src/` folder.

+**Q: Can I deploy this on platforms other than Netlify?**
+A: The app is optimized for Netlify, but you can adapt it for other platforms with serverless function support.

 ---